 The IPv6 multicast address is a 128-bit address divided into four key components, as shown in the diagram below:

-- 4-bit Flags: Indicates properties of the multicast address:
+- 4-bit Flags: This field indicates the properties of the multicast address.

 - 0 (Reserved): Always 0.